chrisperver/chrisperver/README.md

 Compilation instructions
 ------------------------

-You will need the following tools:-
+You will need the following tools, placed in the compile folder:-
   * RASM Z80 assembler for Linux
   * RomInject and BuildCPR for creating an Amstrad Plus cartridge file
   * 2CDT for creating a CDT file (emulated audio cassette)